abhijeet9192/Amazon_Prime_Dashboard_using_PowerBi/README.md

 Filled map is chosen to show total shows by country.

-Donut chart is used to show the proportion of TV shows and Movies.
+Dognut chart is used to show the proportion of TV shows and Movies.

 Area chart for total shows by release year.